The Only Source of Light

 “I believe, Lord; help my unbelief!”
 Mark 9:24

-Many times we ask God for the wisdom that He promises in His Word to give us, but we miss it because it is not what we want to hear.
 It does not fit our intentions or our preconceived notions of what we think is best and we allow so many other voices to rise above His own.

-Many times we ask God to use us, but we miss that He is doing just that because it’s not the way we assume “being used” would look or because it’s not comfortable and we don’t like the way it “feels.”
-We miss opportunities to give reason for the sure hope we have in Christ and to allow that hope and truth to reach into every decision we make and every person we encounter.
+Many times we ask God to use us, but we miss how He is doing just that because it’s not the way we assume “being used” would look, because we think it is more than just simple daily faithfulness, or because it’s not comfortable and we don’t like the way it “feels.”

 Many times we ask God to give us encouragement for our day, but we miss it because our eyes are so filled with the very present and disheartening things in our lives and around us that we miss the multitude of little glimpses of His grace throughout the day, little slivers of joy intended to permeate our hearts and shatter our sadness and/or discouragement – glimpses that are intended to draw us to Himself.

-But we can talk to the Lord at any time and in any place and know He hears.
-We can ask Him today to decimate our unbelief, to cause us and those we love to hear His voice and know His wisdom – evident first in His Word, to be used as He wants to use us, and to have eyes to see what He wants us to see including those evidences of His love and mercy that can transform even the most difficult of days and give clarity to the most overwhelming decisions!
+We can ask Him today to decimate our unbelief, to cause us and those we love to hear His voice and have His wisdom – evident first in His Word – to increasingly desire to seek Him, to be used as He wants to use us, and to have eyes to see what He wants us to see.
+He is more than able to reveal evidences of His love and mercy that can transform even the most difficult of days and give clarity to the most overwhelming decisions!

 “…the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be mature and complete, lacking in nothing.
 If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.
 But let him ask in faith, with no doubting…” James 1:4-6